propfeds/lemmas-garden/README.md

   Rancher.
 Today, Lemma's garden does weatherly.
 Tomorrow, Madeline would be proud.
   - First publish: 'Let's see we got... this much from last harvest.
-  Minus the sales tax, maintenance, plant food dog food,...
+  Minus the sales tax, maintenance, dog food, *plant* food...
 I wonder why it'd always miraculously add up to {0}% each time?
 Lemma, [can you] prove this?'
-  {1}p had been deducted from Lemma's savings of {2}p after publishing.
+  {1}p had been deducted from Lemma's savings after publishing.
-  - Clickable headlines after certain points (like hopleek spawning, or published adverts)
+  - Clickable headlines (singular upgrade) after certain points:
+    - Hopleek spawning
+    - Published adverts
   - e100 tau: Today marked an extraordinary milestone for the eternal farm.
 For the first time, Lemma hosted an excursion with the students from the prestiged University of Eldi (Laitnenopxe).
 Tonight, she had a whole celebration meeting with the luminaries.
-  At last, under the ensnaring pillow she soundly sleeps and tomorrow, for once, she would wake up early.
+  At last, under the ensnaring pillow she soundly sleeps, and tomorrow, for once, she would wake up early.
 Glancing at the golden haze, she would brush her hands over the sunflower's face again...
 Even if to her, every meaning had already lost. (lost -> more like failed)